Homepage > Blank IRS W-2 Template

 Key takeaways

-• The W-2 form reports an employee's annual wages and the amount of taxes withheld from their paycheck.
+• Purpose of the W-2: The W-2 form reports an employee's annual wages and the taxes withheld from their paycheck.
+It is a vital document for filing personal income tax returns.